temach/reports/CIA-LAB-2-Booting.md

 The GRUB bootloader normally performs a load of the initrd as well, but that is not strictly necessary as it depends on how the kernel was build (source: https://stackoverflow.com/questions/6405083/is-it-possible-to-boot-the-linux-kernel-without-creating-an-initrd-image).

+On MBR systems it was the job of the bootloader to setup

 GRUB will perform the following commands to load ubuntu on my machine, as taken from the config, shown below:

 ```